Skip to main content

 If I buy the Code Document for use at one company can I take it with me to another company if I change jobs?

-In order to be regarded as following a “Verified Version” of the QCA Code, each company needs to buy its own copy of the Code Document.
+In order to be regarded as an Official User of the QCA Code, each company needs to buy its own copy of the Code Document.
 Without it, they will not be able to display our trademarked Code Badge.

 Can I buy more copies of the Code Document or display on our intranet?